ragnaros1337/laravel9vue3/docs/redis.md

     class RedisSubscribe extends Command
     {
         /**
-         * Имя и сигнатура консольной команды.
+         * The name and signature of the console command.
          *
          * @var string
          */
         protected $signature = 'redis:subscribe';

         /**
-         * Описание консольной команды.
+         * The console command description.
          *
          * @var string
          */
         protected $description = 'Subscribe to a Redis channel';

         /**
-         * Выполнить консольную команду.
+         * Execute the console command.
          *
          * @return mixed
          */